patricksavalle/devops-project-template/content/branching-strategy.md

 developers integrate their changes into a shared trunk at least once a day.
 This shared trunk should be ready for release anytime.
 This can be done with a feature flag or user ring based [delivery strategy](delivery-strategy.md) to keep the new trunks isolated in production.

+Good choice for the initial stages of the project when changes in functionality and volatility of solutions make GitFlow's unpractical.